VictorKevz/denga-sense/README.md

 # Denga Sense
 A modern, accessible, and AI-powered weather dashboard built with Next.js 14 (App Router), TypeScript, and React.
 Denga Sense combines **real-time weather data** with **AI-driven insights** to make forecasts feel more personal and practical.
-It’s designed to be **fast, intuitive, and inclusive**—balancing developer best practices with a smooth, human-friendly experience.
+It’s designed to be **fast, intuitive, and inclusive**, balancing developer best practices with a smooth, human-friendly experience.
 ![](public/screenshots/dengaSense_main.webp)

 ## Motivation & Background